Fond de la Combe since Le bout du Monde

 Access and parking

 Reach the village of Sixt-Fer-à-Cheval.
-Stay on the main road, cross the village and follow the direction "Cirque du Fer-à-Cheval".
-The road will pass through several small hamlets before arriving at the paid parking lot.
+Go through the village by the main road and follow the signs for "Cirque du Fer-à-Cheval".
+The road passes through several small hamlets before reaching the paid car park.

 Parking :